wind0ws/AndroidMemTracer/README.md

 Known Issues:
     1. Each time the memtracer just started, the first command can not got the feedback from target process, still debuging
     2. Originally, the parameter pass from injector to libmemtracer used temp file, but I found for some application, access to the temp file may be denied. will change the parameter pass method to avoid permission issue.

+Note:
+	1. If you want build it by yourself, just double click build.bat to build it(if you are in windows).
+	2. You should edit build.bat first, because the NDK path may be not same as mine.
+	3. This project only support NDK version below r12b(include r12b). you can download old version ndk on https://developer.android.com/ndk/downloads/older_releases